-Integration with Other District Plans:
+Integration with Other District Plans

-The District-wide Strategic Plan (DSP) integrates the priorities and goals of the Chabot College and Las Positas College Educational Master Plans (EMPs), as well as the District Facilities Plan and the District Support Centers which support the work of the colleges.
-The DSP and the EMPs serve as key documents as the Colleges prepare their Institutional Self-Evaluation Reports for the Accrediting Commission of Community and Junior Colleges (ACCJC) in 2021.
+The District-wide Strategic Plan (DSP) integrates the priorities and goals of the Chabot College and Las Positas College Educational Master Plans (EMPs), as well as the District Facilities Plan, and the District Support Centers which support the work of the colleges.
+The DSP and the EMPs serve as key documents as the colleges prepare their Institutional Self-Evaluation Reports for the Accrediting Commission of Community and Junior Colleges (ACCJC) in 2021.

 The following section provides an overview of the plans informing the CLPCCD District-wide Strategic Plan.
-The section includes an overview of the two college EMPs, including college president statements and a summary of the key findings.
-It also includes summaries of each of the seven District Support Centers and the plans drawn upon to support outcomes district-wide.
+The section includes an overview of the two college EMPs, including college president statements and a summary of key findings.
+It also includes summaries of the roles of each of the seven District Support Centers and the resources they deploy in order to support district-wide outcomes.

-Overview of Chabot College Educational Master Plan (EMP):
+Overview of Chabot College Educational Master Plan (EMP)

-Chabot College President's Statement:
+Chabot College President's Statement